 50 word abstract:

-Our forgiveness workshops as well as counseling sessions held over seven years indicate that, although all defense mechanisms impede the process of forgiveness, projection is both the most easily overlooked and the best indicator of what needs to be brought to light and resolved for forgiveness to be successful.
+My forgiveness workshops as well as counseling sessions held over 10 years indicate that, although all defense mechanisms impede the process of forgiveness, projection is both the most easily overlooked and the best indicator of what needs to be brought to light and resolved for forgiveness to be successful.

 300 word abstract: